SecretFox/TargetDistance/README.md

 `/option TargetDistance_Sticky true`[default: true] If true range indicator doesn't get unloaded when target is lost
 `/option TargetDistance_TrackAbilities  true`[default: true]
 * If the target is within range of all of your abilities the text will be white
-* Orange if some are not in range
+* Orange if one or more is out of range
-* Red if none are in range
+* Red if all of your abilities will be out of range

 ### Install
 Extract to `Secret World Legends\Data\Gui\Custom\Flash`